 - 1 tsp tamari

-- Fry the onions gently for about ten minutes, then add the garlic and continue frying until the onions are soft and translucent.
+- Fry the onions and celery gently for about ten minutes, then add the garlic and continue frying until the onions are soft and translucent.

 - Remove the bay leaf from the lentils and mix in the onions together with the remaining ingredients.